 Cannabis in Canada

-Cannabis laws will be different in each province and territory in Canada.
+Cannabis laws are different in each province and territory in Canada.
 This includes legal age, where cannabis can be sold and consumed, and possession limits.

 When travelling in Canada, it is your responsibility to understand and follow local laws.
 Check out provincial and territorial websites for more details: